 To keep customers happy — and meet their needs — software companies must update their products to keep them fresh and innovative.
 Once that’s done, employees and partners need to know precisely how these new updates work — and this is where product training is most critical.

 Michal Deml’s role as MyQ’s Pre-Sales Manager requires him to do many tasks, both at the office and abroad.
 Sales support, product training, and product presentations are his three main responsibilities.
 Just as MyQ’s print management software evolves, so do Michal’s training materials and methods.
 He focuses on achieving perfection in his work — which can be challenging in a changing environment.
-This is probably why his philosophy is: “if there’s a wall, you sometimes have to hit with your head at full power, just to try.”
+This is probably why his philosophy is: “If there’s an obstacle, sometimes you have to confront it head-on with full determination.”

 Training and presentations.
-When I was at university I hated presenting something.
-I was shaking, I didn’t like it.
-But when I started doing it at MyQ, something switched and now I like it.
-I can go in front of hundreds of people and just do it.
-I like interacting with people during the presentation: explaining what MyQ is, what it’s about, how to sell it, and how it will benefit them.
-When it comes to advanced training, it’s more specific and the preparation is like a puzzle.
+Back in my university days, I had an aversion to public speaking.
+I used to get nervous, and it wasn’t something I enjoyed.
+However, when I started presenting at MyQ, something shifted, and now I enjoy it.
+I can confidently stand in front of hundreds of people and just do it.
+I like interacting with the audience during presentations: explaining what MyQ is, what it’s about, how to sell it, and what benefits it brings.
+When it comes to advanced training, it involves more specific challenges, and the preparation is like solving a puzzle.

 Training session at MyQ HQ facilitated by Michal Deml.

 Do you prefer having partners come to Prague for training or traveling to them?